Understanding the political spectrum

 The right

-Right-wing parties include The Conservative party (UK), UKIP (UK), Republican party (US) and Law and Justice (Poland).
+Right-wing parties include The Conservative party (UK), Reform UK (UK), Republican party (US), and Law and Justice (Poland).

 Worth knowing…

 It’s worth keeping in mind that the terms ‘left’ and ‘right’ are often used loosely and aren’t always accurate.
 For example, many of the UK Labour party’s policies place it in the centre of the political spectrum, or even slightly right of centre.
 The same is true in the US, where both the Democratic party and Republican party could be considered right wing.
 Likewise, a political party might become more left or right wing depending on its leader at the time.
-It’s always worth checking out the party’s actual manifesto before making your mind up on who to vote for.
+It’s always worth checking out the party’s actual manifesto before deciding who to vote for.

 Media outlets